tsileo/bakthat/README.rst

 * Upload/download to S3 or Glacier with `boto <http://pypi.python.org/pypi/boto>`_
 * Local Glacier inventory stored with `shelve <http://docs.python.org/library/shelve.html>`_
 * Automatically handle/backup/restore a custom Glacier inventory to S3
+* Delete older than, and Grandfather-father-son backup rotation supported

 You can restore backups **with** or **without** bakthat, you just have to download the backup, decrypt it with `Beefish <http://pypi.python.org/pypi/beefish>`_ command-line tool and untar it.